• Skip to primary navigation

 • Receive training at either a trade school or community college program

 • Complete an apprenticeship, journeyman, or master plumbing program.
-This takes about 4-5 years to complete and will not only give you on-the-job experience but will expose you to more plumbing coursework.
+This takes about 4-5 years to complete and will give you on-the-job experience and expose you to more plumbing coursework.

 • Take the plumbing Licensing Exam and get the Plumbing license in whichever capacity your state requires.

-• Certificates are not mandatory but you can get it to help you advance career-wise.
+• Certificates are not mandatory, but you can get them to help you advance career-wise.

 WHICH ARE THE BEST PLUMBING LICENSE SCHOOLS?